maxnachlinger/classes-and-functions-chat/notes.md

 ## 5
 ### Changes
-``pass-thru.js`` is extracted since it's a common requirement to call a function on a promise with the promise's result and pass that promise's result through to the next ``.then()`` handler.

-``add-validation.js`` simply adds a validation check to the result of a promise, this is another bit of reusable code.
+``validate-result.js`` simply adds a validation check to the result.
+This function is curried because we have the result schema way before we have the result.

-Both functions are curried.
 In case you have no idea what currying is:

 ### Currying